bbruman/sheesh-chrome-extension/README.md

 ## How to Set-Up:
 - Extract Folder
-- Edit 'index.js' file in javascripts folder
+- Open to edit 'index.js' file in javascripts folder
-- Edit Line 1, 'var shares = 0;' change from 0 to the amount of sheesh token shares you own.
+- Edit Line 1, 'var shares = 0;' -- change from 0 to the amount of sheesh token shares you own.
-- Edit Line 2, 'var invested = 1;' change from 0 to the amount of USD cash you invested in sheesh without comma.
+- Edit Line 2, 'var invested = 0;' -- change from 0 to the amount of USD cash you invested in sheesh without comma.
 - Save File with changes

 ## How to Install